Have a Crepey Halloween

 For costume making, crepe paper had several benefits, it was elastic, colourful, fire resistant, and could be sewn by machine onto cotton undergarments.
 Despite its positive attributes, crepe paper was a disaster when it became wet – the paper lost its tensile strength and the colourful dyes quickly ran.

-Nylon, vinyl and plastic displaced crepe paper for outdoor trick or treating in the 1950s and by the time the fad for paper fashion dresses (made from a different type of paper) began in 1966, crepe paper was no longer used for making costumes.
+Nylon, vinyl and plastic displaced crepe paper for outdoor trick or treating in the 1950s and by the time the fad for paper fashion dresses (made from a different type of paper) began in 1966, crepe paper was no longer being used for making costumes.